-The Members are entitled to share profits or losses in the same ratio as their ownership, although distributions may be made from time to time.
+The Members are entitled to share profits or losses in the same ratio as their ownership.

 Transactions with Members

 The Members participate fully in the LLP's profit or loss, share the risks and subscribe to the LLP's capital.